-What are auditors – Accountants and auditors help to ensure that the Nation’s firms are run efficiently, its public records kept accurately, and its taxes paid properly and on time.
+What are auditors – Accountants and auditors help to ensure that the Nation’s firms are run efficiently, their public records kept accurately, and their taxes paid properly and on time.
 They perform these vital functions by offering an increasingly wide array of business and accounting services, including public, management, and government accounting, as well as internal auditing, to their clients.
 Beyond carrying out the fundamental tasks of the occupation-preparing, analyzing, and verifying financial documents in order to provide information to clients-many accountants now are required to possess a wide range of knowledge and skills.
 Accountants and auditors are broadening the services they offer to include budget analysis, financial and investment planning, information technology consulting, and limited legal services.

 Specific job duties vary widely

-among the four major fields of accounting: public, management, and government accounting and internal auditing.
+among the four major fields of accounting: public, management, and government accounting, and internal auditing.

 Government accountants and auditors

 work in the public sector, maintaining and examining the records of government agencies and auditing private businesses and individuals whose activities are subject to government regulations or taxation.
 Accountants employed by Federal State and local governments guarantee that revenues are received and expenditures are made in accordance with laws and regulations.
 Those employed by the Federal Government may work as Internal Revenue Service agents or in financial management, financial institution examination, or budget analysis and administration explains Cabinet comptable Nantes